We are an English speaking scout group and members of both The Scout Association, UK and FOS Open Scouting (Belgium)

 We started with a Beaver Colony in May 2014, followed by a Cub Pack in September 2014.
 In September 2015 we opened our Scout Troop, followed by a second Cub Pack in January 2016.
 The Group is thriving, with more young members and adult leaders than ever before, leading us to open a second Beaver Colony in April 2016 and a second Scout Group in November 2016.
 In recent years, the number of British families in Brussels has gone down and we have seen a reduction in the number of leaders and therefore the number of sections we can open.

-We currently have one Beaver Scout Colony, one Cub Scout Pack and two Scout Troops, all of which undertake full and varied programmes of activity throughout the year.
+We currently have one Beaver Scout Colony, one Cub Scout Pack and one Scout Troop, all of which undertake full and varied programmes of activity throughout the year.
 With more volunteers, we could open up more sections - we have a long waiting list!

 What Is Scouting?